NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 ![](../images/grating_diffraction_spectra_n2f.png)
 </center>

-For the case of `nperiods = 1`, three diffraction orders are present in the far-field spectra as broad peaks with broad angular width (a fourth peak/order is also visible).
+For the case of `nperiods = 1`, three diffraction orders are present in the far-field spectra as broad peaks with finite angular width (a fourth peak/order is also visible).
 When `nperiods = 10`, the diffraction orders become sharp, narrow peaks.
-The three diffraction orders are labeled in the right inset of the bottom figure as m=1, 3, and 5 corresponding to angles 2.9°, 8.6°, and 14.5° which provide validation since they can be computed analytically as described in [Tutorials/Mode Decomposition/Diffraction Spectrum of a Binary Grating](Mode_Decomposition.md#diffraction-spectrum-of-a-binary-grating).
+The three diffraction orders are labeled in the right inset of the bottom figure as m=1, 3, and 5 corresponding to angles 2.9°, 8.6°, and 14.5° which can be computed analytically as described in [Tutorials/Mode Decomposition/Diffraction Spectrum of a Binary Grating](Mode_Decomposition.md#diffraction-spectrum-of-a-binary-grating).

-Finally, we verify that the error in `add_near2far` &mdash; defined as the L<sub>2</sub>-norm of the difference of the two far-field datasets from the unit-cell and super-cell calculations normalized by `nperiods` &mdash; is O(1/`nperiods`) by comparing results for three values of `nperiods` of 5, 10, and 20.
-The error values, which are displayed in the output in the line prefixed by `error:`, are `0.0001195599054639075`, `5.981324591508146e-05` and `2.989829913961854e-05`.
-The pairwise ratios of the errors for these three finite structures is nearly 2 as expected (i.e., doubling `nperiods` results in a halving of the error).
+Finally, we verify that the error in `add_near2far` &mdash; defined as the L<sub>2</sub>-norm of the difference of the two far-field datasets from the unit-cell and super-cell calculations normalized by `nperiods` &mdash; is O(1/`nperiods`) by comparing results for three values of `nperiods`: 5, 10, and 20.
+The error values, which are displayed in the output in the line prefixed by `error:`, are: `0.0001195599054639075`, `5.981324591508146e-05`, and `2.989829913961854e-05`.
+The pairwise ratios of these errors is nearly 2 as expected (i.e., doubling `nperiods` results in a halving of the error).

 Far-Field Profile of a Cavity
 -----------------------------